stm32duino/wiki_contrib/_dev/Add-a-new-variant-(board).md

 All generic variants are now automatically generated in the variant folder thanks the [STM32_open_pin_data] repository which provides all the information required for the pin configuration of products based on STM32 MCU.

 This means that the generic STM32 MCU files required for a variant are generated inside each MCU folder.
-Only the linker script and the system clock configuration are not automatically generated and required to be added manually.
+Only the linker script is not automatically generated.
+Note that the default system clock configuration is empty by default.
+So the default clock at reset will be used.

 ### Generated variant files

 [[/img/Warning-icon.png|alt="Warning"]] **Below files are automatically generated so do not modify them.
-Only the `generic_clock.c` can be modified to add default system clock configuration and so will not be overridden.**
+Only the `generic_clock.c` can be modified to add default system clock configuration and so will not be overwritten.**

  * `board_entry.txt`: contains generic variant declaration to ease board addition in the [`boards.txt`] file.
 See [Arduino boards.txt specification].
  * `generic_clock.c`: contains the default system clock configuration: `WEAK void SystemClock_Config(void)`